 Click on a question to read the answer.

-Twenty-one (21) students will be admitted to the 2023 Radiography Class.
-In 2022, there were approximately 40 qualified applicants to be considered.
+Twenty-one to twenty-four (21-24) students will be admitted to the 2024 Radiography Class.
+In 2023, there were approximately 55 qualified applicants to be considered.
 Criteria used in the selection of students includes: (1) interviews, (2) HESI entrance test results, (3) student essay, (4) overall G.P.A., (5) science grades.
 Sometimes there needs to be a minimum HESI score to proceed to the interview process.
 (If a percentage is required, applicants will be notified on testing date.)
 Testing will begin in March and interviews will take place typically in April.
 Applicants are encouraged to research the Radiologic Technologists (RT) profession.
 Applicants are notified in writing of the action taken by the Radiography Admissions Committee in late May.
+Please be sure to turn on your notifications in Navigate, as we will be communicating with you via Navigate, especially to register for the HESI.
 Meeting the admission criteria does not guarantee program admission nor does completion of the CSC Introduction to Radiography.

 High school prerequisite courses must be completed with a grade of “C” or higher: